reenanms/pinteg/README.md

 ## Features
 - Generate HTML screens for CRUD operations from JSON configuration
-- Supports multiple component types: string, list, double, integer, text, etc.
+- Supports multiple component types: text, list, double, integer, text, etc.
 - Read and write objects to/from the screen
 - Easy integration with any web project
 - Extensible and customizable